 When playing sports that demand a lot of lower body motion, like football, soccer, and basketball, it's common to suffer some type of injury to your lower extremities.
 Between pulled hamstrings, sprained ankles, knee injuries, and more, many athletes have found themselves sidelined.
-First Choice Chiropractic & Rehab has seen all of these problems in our Aloha, Beaverton patients.
+Oregon Medical Centers has seen all of these problems in our Aloha, Beaverton patients.
 Fortunately, chiropractic can help prevent some of these injuries from occurring and research proves it.

 The authors noted that there was a "significant" difference in the number of leg strains the players received in the treatment group when compared to the control.
 Furthermore, they noticed that the subjects who received chiropractic also had fewer weeks of missed practice and games as a result of non-contact knee injuries.
 This led them to determine that sports chiropractic intervention should be added to "the current best practice management."

 Every major sports team in the US and the US Olympic Team has chiropractors on staff for their athletes, because they know that chiropractic works.
-If you live near our practice in Aloha, Beaverton and would like to see if First Choice Chiropractic & Rehab can help you boost your performance or reduce sports injuries, give our office a call today at (503) 642-2845 for an appointment.
+If you live near our practice in Aloha, Beaverton and would like to see if Oregon Medical Centers can help you boost your performance or reduce sports injuries, give our office a call today at (503) 642-2845 for an appointment.

 Hoskins W, Pollard H. The effect of a sports chiropractic manual therapy intervention on the prevention of back pain, hamstring and lower limb injuries in semi-elite Australian rules footballers: a randomized controlled trial.
 BMC Musculoskeletal Disorders 2010;11(64).